 For Family and Friends of the Defendant

-Most defendants being detained, facing incarceration and needing a criminal defense team do not have sufficient financial resources, and once detained can be held for days—or years—before they ever see a courtroom.
+do not have sufficient financial means.
+Once detained they can be held for days—or years—before they ever see a courtroom.
 For those defendants:

-- Who are medically healthy or have never seen a doctor—now is the time to take of these issues.
+- Who are medically healthy or have never seen a doctor: Now is the time to see a physician for a full physical and, if warranted, see a mental healthcare professional.

 An advocate is crucial, and the PSR can help be that advocate.
 If it’s not included in the PSR, it will not be provided when the defendant is incarcerated.

-Education and Occupational Trades Training; Medical and Mental Healthcare in the BOP
+Education and Occupational Trades Training and Medical and Mental Healthcare in the BOP

 The PSR influences the BOP’s prison designation process.